February 27, 2026

 Two: how are you feeling physically, and how far along will you be?
 If you're in the 28 to 34-week window and feeling good, both work.
 If you're further along, or if walking on soft sand sounds like a lot, the beach is easier on your body.
 Same if you're carrying multiples and shooting earlier.

 Three: what time of year is it?
 October to April gives you full access to both.
 May to September means morning only for outdoor sessions, and the beach is the more comfortable option in the heat.
+If you're still deciding between sunrise and sunset specifically, our sunrise vs sunset guide for maternity shoots lays out the real differences for each setting.

 Four: what's your wardrobe like?
 Soft, light, flowing fabrics in neutral tones?
 Beach.
 Bold, rich colours in a dramatic gown?
 Desert.
 Choose them together.